L5MHx/BlocksMC-Staff-Names/README.md

-blocks.github.io
+BlocksMC Staffs

-Those names are used for staff detector for BlocksMC
+Those Staff names are used for staff detector for BlocksMC

 (you can use it because i always update names)